rust-lang/rust/active/0000-const-unsafe-pointers.md

 expressions, but no coercion will occur between the two.
 Additionally, values of type `uint` can be casted to unsafe pointers.

+## When is a coercion valid?

+When coercing from `&'a T` to `*const T`, Rust will guarantee that the memory will remain valid for the lifetime `'a` and the memory will be immutable up to memory stored in `Unsafe<U>`.
+It is the responsibility of the code working with the `*const T` that the pointer is only dereferenced in the lifetime `'a`.

+When coercing from `&'a mut T` to `*mut T`, Rust will guarantee that the memory will stay valid during `'a` and that the memory will *not be accessed* during `'a`.
+Additionally, Rust will *consume* the `&'a mut T` during the coercion.
+It is the responsibility of the code working with the `*mut T` to guarantee that the unsafe pointer is only dereferenced in the lifetime `'a`, and that the memory is "valid again" after `'a`.

+> **Note**: Rust will consume `&mut T` coercions with both implicit and explicit
+> coercions.

+The term "valid again" is used to represent that some types in Rust require internal invariants, such as `Box<T>` never being `NULL`.
+This is often a per-type invariant, so it is the responsibility of the unsafe code to uphold these invariants.

+## When is a safe cast valid?

+Unsafe code can convert an unsafe pointer to a safe pointer via dereferencing inside of an unsafe block.
+This section will discuss when this action is valid.

+When converting `*mut T` to `&'a mut T`, it must be guaranteed that the memory is initialized to start out with and that nobody will access the memory during `'a` except for the converted pointer.

+When converting `*const T` to `&'a T`, it must be guaranteed that the memory is initialized to start out with and that nobody will write to the pointer during `'a` except for memory within `Unsafe<U>`.

 # Drawbacks

 Today's unsafe pointers design is consistent with the borrowed pointers types in